daniel-j-anderson-dev/Platonic-Solids-pygame/README.md

 All solids are controlled together

-positive half axis is dashed
+negative half axis is dashed
 x-axis is red
 y-axis is green
 z-axis is blue